leon-thomm/Ryven/docs/README.md

 ## Programming Widgets

 The possibility to program custom widgets for the nodes is one of the core concepts.
-All widget's QWidgets from Qt.
-So you actually write PySide2 code to program these.
-There are no restrictions - your custom widgets can be any QWidget (which itself can contain about anything).
+A widget must derive from [QWidget](https://doc.qt.io/qtforpython/PySide2/QtWidgets/QWidget.html) from Qt either directly or indirectly (like deriving from [QPushButton](https://doc.qt.io/qtforpython/PySide2/QtWidgets/QPushButton.html#qpushbutton)).
+So you use PySide2 to program widgets.
+There are no restrictions - your custom widget can be any QWidget (which itself can contain about anything).
 A node can have a main widget which sits either between or under the ports, and every data input of a node can have a widget too.
-All widget classes must be stated in the NodeManager (whether it has a main widget and every custom input widget in the 'Input Widgets' area).
+All widget classes must be stated in the NodeManager (whether a node has a main widget and every custom input widget in its _Input Widgets_ area).
 When saving the node in a package, the NodeManager will then create template files (_METACODE_) for all these widgets, just like for the node intance class.
 To program the widgets, simply edit these metacode files.
-If you are not familiar with Qt but you have already worked with other GUI libraries, getting into PySide2 (aka 'Qt for Python') is not very difficult I guess.
+If you are not familiar with Qt but have already worked with other big GUI libraries, getting into PySide2 (aka _Qt for Python_) is not very difficult I guess.
+Use the existent nodes with widgets as reference.

 ### Access Parent Node